My Journey to Successful Weight-Loss and Keeping it Off Forever

 After doing nearly every diet imaginable; most of which were successful to a degree, I'd still gain the weight back once the diet ended.
 I did the math and over the course of ten years, I had gained and lost over 400 pounds.
 I knew it was time for me to completely change my strategy.
 I only had two choices at that point, since gastric by-pass wasn't an option.
 If I wasn't able to change my perceptions, my only other choice was to give up and accept that I was going to be a big person for the rest of my life;

 I was at my wits end and just about to choose the latter option, like it or not.
 The frustration and sadness that I would never be able to reach my goal weight and keep it off, put me in a state of desperation.
-I had spent half of my life starving myself and not even that had paid off.
+I had spent half of my life starving myself and that had only made matters worse.
 I came to the realization that I was never going to be the type of person who could just mindlessly eat whatever they wanted, as much as they wanted, and not be a big person.
 I also started asking myself why I wanted to eat that way anyway.
 It felt satisfying to eat, but why did I always want my stomach to be so full when I did it?
 It not only made me feel horrible afterwards to be so full, but it would trigger some of my post-cancer issues.
 I was uncomfortable and sometimes downright miserable after eating, so why did I continue to do that to myself?

 The Yo-Yo Loses its String

 Many of us have heard the saying, "Diet's don't work."
 If we look at it in the context of using diets to basically starve ourselves, and/or sticking to a tight regime of specific foods that can make us sick or unhealthy, then yes, those diet's don't work.
 If we look at diet in terms of losing weight, all we need to do is give our current diet a few tweaks.
-Nothing we love to eat has to be eliminated from our diet's to lose weight.
+Nothing we love to eat has to be eliminated from our diets to lose weight.
 That may be a not-so-health-conscious thing for a nutritionist to say, but it's true.
 Though I believe eating healthy is something everyone should strive for, when we're eating just to lose weight, there are a lot of factors that have to be considered.
 Number one is that we don't get overwhelmed by all the changes we're making at once.
 That can cause frustration which will lead to giving up completely.
-Working on food addictions and breaking bad habits can gradually happen while we're on our weight-loss journey, or even at the end of it.
+Working on food addictions and breaking bad habits can gradually happen while we're on our weight-loss journey or even at the end of it.
 For now, let's just stick with ditching the weight.

 My first consultation with the doctor was nerve-wracking.
 I was very concerned that it would be the same old story.
 How could this be any different from anything else I've done in the past?
+It was even less structured than programs such as Nutrisystem, so just how was this going to work?

-I began eating something very small in the mornings; like a Morning Star sausage patty, then go to work, come home around 11 am or noon and eat either half a tuna fish sandwich, or a tuna snack pack.
+I began eating something very small in the mornings; like a Morning Star not-sausage patty, then go to work, come home around 11 am or noon and eat either half a tuna fish sandwich, or a tuna snack pack.
 A few hours later I would eat something else, and a few hours after that I'd have dinner.
-Eating a small amount every few hours was keeping me from getting hungry, and as anyone who's ever done calorie restricting diets knows, getting too hungry is a huge diet killer.
+Eating a small amount every few hours was keeping me from getting hungry, and as anyone who's ever done calorie restricting diets knows, getting too hungry is another huge diet killer.

 The medical center warned me that it was typical for people to gain all the weight back that was lost the previous 12 weeks, during the two week break.

 I lost two pounds the first week, and only six ounces the week after that because I had eaten outside of home three times and had too much salt.
 The reason I hadn't gained any weight that week despite eating out so much is that I set some ground rules that were easy to stick to.
 I could only eat half of my meal while at the restaurant, and take the rest home to eat two or three hours later, or the next day.
-I asked for a 'to-go' bag when I ordered my meal, and put half of it in the bag/box before starting to eat.
+I asked for a 'to-go' box when I ordered my meal, and put half of it in the bag/box before starting to eat.
 I stuck to that rule every time I went out, then I'd document what I ate on a calorie tracking website to make sure I stayed within the 1200 calorie limit.
 I recommend that anyone who's trying to lose or maintain their weight use one of these sites.
 I've used two different ones and prefer myfitnesspal.com over sparkpeople.com because it's easier for my slow computer.
 Both do the same thing.
 You can log your exercise, calories, and recipes on the site, and they're both entirely free.
 My favorite part of using the site is logging out for the day.
 On myfitnesspal, they give you an estimate of how much you'll weigh in five weeks if you continue eating the way you did that day.
 Each week after you're weighed in, that number will keep decreasing.
 It's very motivating to see the results.

 The most impressive feature of the calorie counting sites is that so many people use them, nearly every food imaginable is already in their database!
 Even food I'd had at a local restaurant was in there with it's entire nutritional value already listed for me.
 If there's something you can't find, you can guesstimate, or add it in yourself.
 I don't think my weight-loss would be as successful as it is without the use of that website.
 Keeping track of calories on our own is not only tedious and difficult, it's just another task to have to worry about.
 The website completely takes care of that for you.